Direct semi-parametric estimation of the state price density implied in option prices: DESPD model specification and estimation procedure

-However, this is a severely ill-conditioned non-linear problem.
-We regularize it by assuming smoothness of the unknown probability density function and penalize for the differences of the $\boldsymbol{\eta}$ coefficients.
-This leads to the modified non-linear problem \citep[see e.g.][]{Eilers2007}
+This is a severely ill-conditioned non-linear problem.
+We regularize it by assuming smoothness of the unknown probability density function and penalizing the differences of the adjacent $\boldsymbol{\eta}$ coefficients.
+We can then write the penalized non-linear problem as follows \citep[see e.g.][]{Eilers2007}